 October is Breast Cancer Awareness Month, Domestic Violence Awareness Month, Lupus Awareness Month, and National Diabetes Month.
 These are all causes we should be aware of and actively support.
-Domestic Violence plagues many homes in America and is often never really thought about or dealt with.
+Domestic violence plagues many homes in America and is often never really thought about or dealt with.
 If you or someone you know is the victim of domestic violence, please call 1-800-799-SAFE (7233) or visit the National Domestic Violence Hotline for more information.

-The first Sunday of October (this year, the 4th), is International Frugal Fun Day.
+Now for the zany days: The first Sunday of October (this year, the 4th) is International Frugal Fun Day.
 It’s a day to go out and have fun for pennies!
 Go to the library; walk around the park; feed the birds!
 Whatever fun thing you decide to do, make sure it’s inexpensive!

-Three days later, October 9, we celebrate several things, including Leif Erikson Day, Curious Events Day, and Moldy Cheese Day.
+Three days later, October 9, we celebrate several things, including Leif Eriksson Day, Curious Events Day, and Moldy Cheese Day.
 Curious, indeed!
-Leif Erikson Day is the day marked in history that the first European set foot on North American soil.
+Leif Eriksson Day is the day marked in history that the first European set foot on North American soil.
 A joint resolution of Congress declared this a holiday in 1961.
-Leif Erikson left his home in Greenland for a land that had been fabled by a Norse Sea Captain.
+Eriksson left his home in Greenland for a land that had been fabled by a Norse Sea captain.
 He landed in several places around Newfoundland and, perhaps, as far south as Cape Cod.
-He and his men spent the winter in North America, then returned to Greenland.
+He and his men spent the winter in North America, and then returned to Greenland.

-October 16th is another date you don’t want to miss—especially if you are not self-employed!
+October 16 is another date you don’t want to miss—especially if you are not self-employed!
 It’s Boss’s Day!
 Be nice to your boss.
 Buy them lunch.
 Give them a card.
 Make sure you have the coversheet on your TPS report!
 This is a day to celebrate the ones who make your life miserable on a daily basis—unless you work for a really fun company, in which case, your boss probably is a lot of fun.
-Enjoy your boss!
+Appreciate your boss!
 Without them, you wouldn’t have your job!

 The day before the most famous holiday of October, Halloween, is National Candy Corn Day!
 Eat it with impunity!
 The tasty treat may be high in carbs, but it remains fat-free!
-It’ll give you a nice boost to go out Trick-or-Treating the following night!
+It’ll give you a nice boost to go out trick-or-treating the following night!

-Have a happy and safe October!
+Have a happy, safe and thrilling October!